- IMT1031 Introduction to Programming or

 Expected learning outcomes

-On completion of this course the students will be able to:
+On completion of this course the students will:

-- Describe the performance limitations of mobile devices
+- Understand and be able to describe the performance limitations of mobile devices.

-- Develop applications within the limitations of mobile devices
+- Understand the special user interface requirements of mobile devices

 - Cross compile code for at least two different mobile Operating Systems.
-Android, Maemo or iPhone / iPad
+Android, MeeGo, Phone7 or iOS

 The field of mobile system development changes rapidly.
-Thus the topics covered need to be flexible also.
+Thus the topics covered need to be flexible.
 In this course these include, but are not limited to:

 - Limitations of Mobile Devices